burlachenkok/exploring-python3/python3-note.md

 Unfortunately, if you are around people with CS/EE/System/Compilers backgrounds it may be the case that these people will make a statement: *"Python is not a programming language"*.
 To state that Python is *Programming Language* we need to define what is it by itself.

 One meaning is that Language expresses ideas with defined formalisms and you don't care at all how these ideas are materialized.
-But in fact it's not the only definition.
+But in fact, it's not the only definition.
 The message which one scientist [B. Stroustroup](https://scholar.google.com/citations?user=Rr9Y8acAAAAJ&hl=ru&oi=ao) (author of C++) tries to bring for people for already 3 decades that *Programming Language* is the language that gives you a way to describe the algorithm and this algorithm will be executed in the computer (compute device).
 With this very strict definition [Python](https://www.python.org/), [Java](https://www.java.com/), [C#](https://learn.microsoft.com/en-us/dotnet/csharp/) are not Programming Languages.
 Python is an interpreter.
 C# and Java are runtimes coupled with a Just-In-Time(JIT) compiler.

 If you only start with Programming in your career, or if you have no experience in Compilers/OS/Systems you may not see the difference, but there is a fundamental difference.
 It does not say that these languages are incorrect, but at least please understand that it's not the computer that executes this program, but what is executing is another (one more) level of abstraction.
 Any level of Abstraction is not free in terms of consumed memory and execution time.